Featured attractions

 Named after the Norwegian barque Mandalay, wrecked there in 1911, Mandalay Beach is one of the most beautiful beaches in the Walpole area.

-Experience the best of the south-west’s wild, windswept coast at Point D’Entrecasteaux from several cliff top lookout platforms.
+Experience the best of the south-west’s wild, windswept coast and interesting limestone features such as The Window at Point D’Entrecasteaux from a short walk trail with cliff top lookout platforms.

 Enjoy the 360 degree views of the surrounding forest, heathlands, coast and the magnificent Yeagarup Dunes from the top of this granite monadnock.